 As mentioned above, appearance is the first hurdle.
 If it looks girly, he will not want to wear it.
 We have stuck to very conservative colors and stay away from anything resembling a floral print!

 Color is unlikely to be something that Dad is seeking out – except maybe the army patterns we have found – but it can definitely be a turn off for him if there are bright patterns covering the carrier.

 Dad’s don’t want to muck around with a baby wrap, or anything more complicated than the equivalent of throwing on a backpack – or front pack in this case based on the baby’s position.
 Simple, easy to use and adjust will be the winner here.

 Some cool features will also get Dad excited.
-Any kind of unique functionality will be a winner.
-Even the old key ring or water bottle attached to the waist band...
-Coz you know, Dads like to look cool like that.
+Any kind of unique hands-free functionality will be a winner.
+Even the old key ring or water bottle attached to the waist belt… Coz you know, Dads like to look cool like that.

 Why Dads Should Use Carriers

-I don't want to recount all of the general benefits of baby wearing.
+I don’t want to recount all of the general benefits of babywearing.
 Chances are if you are here you know them already.
-If not check out this post here.

 Have you ever tried navigating public transport, or worse, an airport with a stroller?
 It sux!

 If you have a toddler they may be reaching a size where you are struggling to hold the weight for any length of time.
 Bring in the man muscles!
 It solves this issue and you are again an agile and mobile family.

 Plus you know they are always safe, and cannot run off anywhere.